MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 	michelson <- c(850, 740, 900, 1070, 930, 850, 950, 980, 980, 880,
 	1000, 980, 930, 650, 760, 810, 1000, 1000, 960, 960)

-R responds with a &gt; prompt.
+R responds with a `>` prompt.
 Notice that the named vector is not automatically printed when it is assigned.
 However, you can view the vector by typing its name at the prompt:

 	> michelson